 - Please use hand sanitizer as soon as you arrive, after you use the restroom, and after you finish the race

 - Travel and stay with family or those in your social distancing circle

 - Are dogs welcome?
 Yes, on a leash!
 Dogs must like people and other dogs.
 If dogs are running on course, they must be kept on leash due to park rules.
 There is also a dog park nearby.

 - Can I set up a tent to nap in if I am running the 24 or 32 hour race?
 No shelters of any kind are permitted due to park rules.
-However, you are welcome to nap in your cars at any point in time.
+However, you are welcome to nap in your cars or near the shelter at any point in time.